 It is important to plan how what you are building will interact with its dependencies in order to avoid re-work or extra effort.
 This is also important when considering how to deploy new features/functionality down the line.

-Some examples of dependencies to think about in Kentico include:
+Some examples of dependencies to think about in Kentico Xperience include:

-- Page types and content needed before being able to build a template.
+- Page types, content, and components needed before being able to build a page.

 - Cache dependencies being configured properly.